 Namibia Travel Tips Outline

-We’ve got a lot of Namibia travel tips to share with you, so we’ve organized them into three sections:
+Your Namibia travel tips are organized into three sections:

-I know you prefer to only book your first night or two in advance and plan the rest as you go, but that strategy wouldn’t have worked so well in Namibia.
+Normally we prefer to only book our first night or two in advance and plan the rest as we go (one of our Travel Tips Our Moms Never Told Us), but that strategy wouldn’t have worked so well in Namibia.

 - A few campsites really are worth it and really do book out well in advance—the ones in Etosha, NamibRand, and Sossusvlei, for example.